graze/blog/_posts/2019-03-17-graze-x-shopify.md

 - **Onboarding Experience** - The API documentation was clear and sensible, the admin interface seemed modern and easy to use.

 - **Extension Ecosystem** - Shopify has a vibrant App Store with lots of big names in there, not unlike the Magento Marketplace.
-But unlike Magento, these apps would be hosted and managed for us, freeing us from maintaing them.
+But unlike Magento, these apps would be hosted and managed for us, freeing us from maintaining them.

 ### How we decided to move to Shopify Plus